DeltaAlphaKappa/dkanelis.github.io/_pages/terms.md

 By using this site, you agree to its use of cookies.

 The privacy of my site visitors is extremely important.
-This Privacy Policy outlines the types of guest information that is received and may be collected, and how it is used.
+This Privacy Policy outlines the types of visitor information that is received and may be collected, and how it is used.

-First and foremost, I will never share your email address or any other guest information to anyone without your direct consent.
+First and foremost, I will never share your email address or any other visitor information to anyone without your direct consent.

 ### Log Files